Bernard Salt AM

-He is an adjunct professor at Curtin University Business School and he holds a Master of Arts degree from Monash University.
+He writes two weekly columns for The Australian newspaper and is an adjunct professor at Curtin University Business School.
+Bernard also holds a Master of Arts degree from Monash University.

 Bernard Salt is one of the most in-demand speakers on the Australian corporate speaking circuit and has been so for more than a decade.